 Recovering the idea of a liberal education, we believe, will be instrumental to reminding the UK audience of the humanities’ uniquely determinative role in character formation.
-A liberal education emphasises the intrinsic value of study and becoming familiar with alternative perspectives throughout history and how they have come to shape the present discourse.
+A liberal education emphasises the intrinsic value of study.
 Relatedly, it emphasises the integration of knowledge across subjects, especially across the sciences and the humanities, rather than thinking of subjects as separate from one another.
-A liberal education reminds us not only of the intrinsic value of the humanities but also of their practical use: for the enculturation and critical mindset they offer is imperative to all walks of life.
+A liberal education reminds us not only of humanities' intrinsic value, but also of their practical use: the enculturation and critical mindset they offer is imperative to all walks of life.

 It is common for students to have gone through the education system with minimal exposure to humanities.
 Some parents make the decision to enrol their children with centres that provide a quality classical education from the early years onwards.
 Whilst this is laudable, our aim is to cater for those who have not had this opportunity to study a classical curriculum for several years.
 So we have distilled the best of a classical education into a series of weekly seminars accessible to students from all backgrounds.
 See 'Eudaemonia' for more information.